 In addition to having your leadership on board, you’ll also want to build a major gift team, composed of supportive board members, fundraisers, prospect researchers, and even some marketers.
-And, of course, you’ll need a major gift officer (also known as an MGO) to lead the charge.
+And, of course, you’ll need a major gift officer (MGO) to lead the charge.
 Some organizations may be able to assemble this team with the staff already on board, while others may need to hire for positions like MGO.

-From identification to cultivation to solicitation to stewardship, your major gifts team will coordinate the process of identifying and building relationships with prospects who have the capacity and affinity to contribute a major gift.
-Other key responsibilities might include determining the direction of the major gift program, selecting prospects for cultivation, soliciting major donations, and designing a stewardship program.
+Your major gifts team will coordinate the process of identifying and building relationships with prospects who have the capacity and affinity to contribute a major gift.
+Other key responsibilities might include:

 For maximum impact, the individuals on this team should have an extensive familiarity with fundraising, excellent communication skills, a willingness to power through challenges, and a deep passion for your cause.

 When a major donor gives to your organization, they expect to see tangible results from that contribution.
 They also might expect some kind of program perks.
 Incentives for donating never hurt!
 For instance, if a major gift donor gives a significant contribution to your capital campaign, they may want to have the opportunity to name the building they’re helping fund.